pastas/pastas/doc/index.rst

 Examples
 --------
+Examples can be found on the `examples directory on the documentation website <http://pastas.github.io/pastas/examples.html>`_.
-All examples are provided in the `Examples directory <https://github.com/pastas/pastas/tree/master/examples>`_.
+All examples are provided in the `examples directory on GitHub <https://github.com/pastas/pastas/tree/master/examples>`_.
-These include Python scripts and Ipython Notebooks.
-HTML versions of the IPython notebooks can be found on the documentation website.
+These include Python scripts and Jupyter Notebooks.

 Quick installation guide
 ------------------------